pasc85/MathematicalMethods/README.md

 The smaller contributions can be made by raising issues on GitHub.
 For the bigger contributions, a pull request from a fork would be best.
 (In that case, I'd recommend discussing things first via an issue.)
-I'll add a credits section at the end, listing those who've helped out (there'll be a special mention for the first contributor :wink:)
+If people start getting involved, I'll add a credits section at the end, listing those who've helped out :+1: